Gipetto/site/_posts/2019-06-12-year_of_the_linux_desktop_part_1.md

 #### Enter the Penguin

-I did some research, order some parts off of Amazon, and put together a computer.
+I did some research, ordered some parts off of Amazon, and put together a computer.
 I made a couple of bad decisions on timing[^1] and the Video Card[^2], but overall its good.
 Really good.
 I got a plenty fast CPU in the Ryzen 7 2700X.
 The RX580 is overall a solid performer.
 Gobs of RAM and fast hard drives help a lot too.
 I loaded up the case with fans and the largest CPU cooler known to man and it runs cool and quiet.
 Overall I'm digging it a lot.

 For the OS I decided that mainstream was the best place to start.
 So Ubuntu it was.
 I reinstalled a few times to check out XUbuntu and to try different versions to see what felt right.
 In the end I chose 19.04 solely because I didn't see much use in an LTS system at this point.
 I'm gonna fuck it up to the point of needing a reinstall anyway, so why not try the latest and see how it goes.